Bernard Saisset: Biography

 Philip IV tried to obtain from the pope the canonical degradation of Saisset that was necessary before proceeding against him.
 Boniface VIII, instead, ordered the king to free the bishop, in order that he might go to Rome to justify himself, which opened a new stage in the quarrel between the pope and king that had been simmering since the Bull Clericis laicos of 1296.
 In the heat of the new struggle, Saisset was fortunately forgotten.
 He had been turned over in February 1302 into the keeping of Jacques des Normands, the papal legate, and was ordered to leave the kingdom at once.
 He lived at Rome until after the incident at Anagni.

 In 1308, with a more tractable new pope (Clement V) in residence at Avignon, the king pardoned Saisset, and restored him to his see.
-He died in Pamiers, still bishop of Pamiers, about 1314.
+He died in Pamiers, still its bishop, about 1314.